 The risks of cyberattacks on schools

-We see the repercussions of cyberattacks on K–12 schools schools all the time, from a district losing $346,000 to a phishing scam to thousands of user accounts being compromised.
+We see the repercussions of cyberattacks on K–12 schools all the time, from a district losing $346,000 to a phishing scam to thousands of user accounts being compromised.
 Much like cyberattacks launched on businesses, schools face reputation damage and irrecoverable costs.

 Educate your end users through cybersecurity awareness training